bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Issues with the original proposal</h2></summary>

-The original proposal introduced a flexible solution by allowing both an `update` and an `insert` function, which added unnecessary complexity to the usage of `upsert`.
+The proposal we have dealt with so far introduced a flexible solution by allowing both an `update` and an `insert` function, which added unnecessary complexity to the usage of `upsert`.
 Even though flexibility can be a good thing, it will in this case influence the cost of simplicity, which is very important for widespread adoption in programming languages.

-The process of checking if a `key` exists and then inserting it if not is most likely the primary use case of this method.
+The process of checking if a `key` exists and then inserting it if not, is most likely the primary use case of this method.
 By following the steps of the initial proposal, this process became unnecessarily complicated.
 Most developers typically just need to insert a `value` if the given `key` is missing, rather than having to provide sepreate logic for both `insert` and `update`.

 In additon, the approach of the original proposal don't align well with common practices in other known programming languages.
 An example which offers a similar and simpler functionality is seen in Python and is called <a href="https://docs.python.org/2/library/stdtypes.html#dict.setdefault" target="_blank">`setdefault`</a>.
 This method is written more about in the "Explaining the new proposal" section of the tutorial.